tlswg/external-psk-design-team/draft-ietf-tls-external-psk-guidance.md

 may use externally provisioned PSKs, primarily for the purposes of establishing TLS connections without requiring the overhead of provisioning and managing PKI certificates.

-- Internet of Things (IoT) and devices with limited computational capabilities. {{?RFC7925}} defines TLS and DTLS profiles for resource-constrained devices and suggests the use of PSK ciphersuites for compliant devices.
+- Internet of Things (IoT) and devices with limited storage and computational capabilities. {{?RFC7925}} defines TLS and DTLS profiles for resource-constrained devices and discusses the use of PSK ciphersuites for compliant devices.
 The Open Mobile Alliance Lightweight Machine to Machine Technical Specification {{LwM2M}} states that LwM2M servers MUST support the PSK mode of DTLS.

 - Use of PSK ciphersuites are optional when securing RADIUS {{?RFC2865}} with TLS as specified in {{?RFC6614}}.

-- The Generic Authentication Architecture (GAA) defined by 3GGP mentions that TLS-PSK can be used between a server and user equipment for authentication {{GAA}}.
+- The Generic Authentication Architecture (GAA) defined by 3GGP mentions that TLS-PSK can be used between a server and user equipment for authentication {
+{GAA}}.

 - Smart Cards.
 The electronic German ID (eID) card supports authentication of a card holder to online services with TLS-PSK {{SmartCard}}.

+- Quantum resistance: Some deployments may use PSKs (or combine them with certificate-based authentication) because of the protection they provide against quantum computers.

 There are also use cases where PSKs are shared between more than two entities.
 Some examples below (as noted by Akhmetzyanova et al.{{Akhmetzyanova}}):

 - Group chats.
 In this use-case, group participants may be provisioned an external PSK out-of-band for establishing authenticated connections with other members of the group.

 - Internet of Things (IoT) and devices with limited computational capabilities.
 Many PSK provisioning examples are possible in this use-case.
 For example, in a given setting, IoT devices may all share the same PSK and use it to communicate with a central server (one key for n devices), have their own key for communicating with a central server (n keys for n devices), or have pairwise keys for communicating with each other (n^2 keys for n devices).

 The exact provisioning process depends on the system requirements and threat model.
 Generally, use of a single PSK shared between more than one node is not recommended, even if other accommodations